snatchev/branding.rb/README.md

 * No dependencies!
 * Pure Ruby PNG decoding in < 200 LoC
+* Hi-Res mode for 2x pixel density!
+* Hi-Color mode for 720 colors!!
 * Loads of fun!

 ## Quality

-Much quality:
+Much quality.

 ## How it works

 Branding will detect your Rails application's favicon.
-It adds a small initializer in development and testing environments that draws the favicon with ANSI control characters.
+It adds a small initializer in development and testing environments that draws the favicon with ANSI control characters whenever you run tests, a rake task or boot the console.

 ## Installation